arkatebi/OpenWorld-problem/README.md

-This program will extract the sequences of the proteins whose annotations did not have experimental evidence codes in UniProt/SwissProt database at time t1 but gained experimental evidence codes at time t2:
+This program will extract the sequences of the proteins whose annotations did not have experimental evidence codes in UniProt/SwissProt database at time t1 but gained experimental evidence codes at time t2.
+For ES-1, t1 is set as January 2010 and t2 is set as January 2011.

 ```
 python xTract_testSet -I1=uniprot_sprot.dat.2010_01 -I2=uniprot_sprot.dat.2011_01